duoshock/UM-70/Assembly Guide.md

 - _Audio is not enabled by default._

-- _QMK does not support speaker on the on salve half._
+- _QMK does not support speaker on the on slave half._

 - _Audio feature takes large amount of memory, some other features may have to be disabled to allow space for it._